 Pinkeye, or conjunctivitis, is a common childhood illness.
 Pinkeye is an inflammation of the covering of the eyeball and the inside of the eyelid.
-It is usually caused by a virus or bacteria but may also be caused by an allergy, air pollution or other physical or chemical irritants.
-If caused by a virus or bacteria, it can easily spread to other people.
+It is usually caused by a virus or bacteria, and can spread easily to other people.

 What are the symptoms?

 Pinkeye usually makes the whites of the eyes turn pink or red.
 It can cause teary, red, itchy eyes, and the eyelids may be swollen.
 Pus or thick discharge can make the eyelids sticky, especially when you sleep.
 A cloth dipped in warm water and applied gently to the affected area will help remove any crusty discharge.